Julcatan/Election_Results-102021/README.md

 ## Project Overview

-A Colorado Board of Elections employee has given us the following tasks to complete the election audit of a recent local congressional election by performing the following tasks:
+A Colorado Board of Elections employee has requested to complete the election audit of a recent local congressional election by performing the following tasks:

 1. Calculate the total number of votes cast.
 2. Get a complete list of votes each candidate received.